seipy/Nano/README.md

 Licenses for all the libraries used are in LICENSES.txt, and this projects license (BSD) is in LICENSE.txt (I know, confusing names)

+Creating for:

+As of yet, no development guides are available.
+These will be made after LD41, because I'm a bit busy right now...

 Extra notes:

 If you happen to have a (windows) static-linkable copy of SDL2_Mixer built with libOgg and libVorbis statically linked, please... tell me? (idk, I don't like dlls)